WPClubManager/wp-club-manager/readme.txt

 == Changelog ==

-= 2.2.0 30/06/2020
+= 2.2.0 09/07/2020

 * New - Added OpenStreetMaps as an option for venue maps
 * New - Added Nominatim Geocoder for OpenStreetMaps
 * New - Added Staff Gallery shortcode
 * Tweak - Player dropdown on player profile now filters by current season
 * Fix - Fixed taxonomy terms not appearing in dropdowns on setup
-* Fix - Fixed new seasons not registering in some instances
+* Fix - Fixed new seasons/teams/comps not registering in some instances
 * Fix - Fixed league table columns default setup
 * Fix - Removed season submenu from Matches admin menu
 * Fix - Fixed subs not used de-selection issue